karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 So far we've addressed sharding on the _User_ entity.
 Since an Email record is so much smaller, we can fit a _lot_ more Email records into an individual partition.
 So for now we are assuming that Email records are _unsharded_, resulting in an empty shard key.

-This illustrates an important **Entity Manager** feature: **entities in your Entity Manager configuration can be sharded _independendly_**, even though they occupy the same database table!
+This illustrates an important **Entity Manager** feature: **entities in your Entity Manager configuration can be sharded _independently_**, even though they occupy the same database table!

 Here are the resulting User service table indexes, adjusted for the presence of the new alternate hash key.
 I marked the changes with a 👈: